-That said, you may not need to purchase a standalone identity theft policy, since your homeowners insurance may already include identity theft protection, or it may be offered as an endorsement that you can add to your home insurance policy for a fee.
+If you’re looking to protect yourself from the risk of identity theft, you can buy an identity theft insurance policy.
+However, you may not need to if your homeowners insurance already includes identity theft protection.
+If it doesn’t, many insurers offer identity theft coverage as an endorsement that you can add to your policy for a fee.
 This type of coverage is designed to help you recover from fraud and get your identity back.

 Your homeowners insurance policy may include identity theft coverage, or you may be able to add it as an optional endorsement to your policy

 Identity theft coverage helps pay to reverse the fraud, fix your credit score, and get your identity back, but it does not cover direct monetary losses

 If your bank account or credit card gets hacked, your bank or credit card company are typically responsible for reimbursing your monetary losses